Regulator shopping: United States examples

 In the United States, private financial institutions that fall under the regulating authority of more than one regulatory agency are allowed to choose their regulator.
-American International Group (AIG) "shopped for" or chose as its non-insurance government regulator the federal Office of Thrift Supervision, possibly the laxest of all the federal bank regulators, imposing the weakest, most permissive regulations, by AIG purchasing a small savings and loan association.
+American International Group (AIG) "shopped for" or chose as its non-insurance government regulator the federal Office of Thrift Supervision, possibly the most lax of all the federal bank regulators, imposing the weakest, most permissive regulations, by AIG purchasing a small savings and loan association.

 In the U.S., at least one regulator has persuaded financial institutions to take steps to be regulated by it, instead of by another government regulator, by offering more favorable regulatory treatment.
 A government regulator may do so because it is funded by fees collected from firms that it regulates, and thus tries to recruit additional firms to come under its regulatory purview.
 For example, the Office of Thrift Supervision (OTC) pitched Countrywide Financial to choose it, and not the Office of the Comptroller of the Currency (OCC), to be Countrywide's regulator.
 Countrywide did so, and in this way Countrywide obtained the more lax regulations of the OTC and avoided the regulations of the OCC and, at the same time, OTC collected the regulatory fees levied on Countrywide.